Can bushcraft skills and techniques be adapted to urban settings?

-My Survival Common Sense YouTube channel has almost 300 videos and more than nine million views.
+My Survival Common Sense YouTube channel has more than 350 videos and almost 10 million views.

 During my newspaper career, I came in contact with many unfortunate scenarios that became tragedies that didn’t need to happen.
 Many times these situations could have been avoided and people would have survived if folks had confidence in their own common sense with a few practiced skills.